General

 The members of TBD Angels have a passion for helping entrepreneurs and their teams in varying ways and each have their own style of working with companies, ranging from responding to investor update emails, to referring strong candidates to the team, collaborating on product roadmap and strategy, making connections with partners and customers, to helping raise the next round.

-Can entrepreneurs contact one of the TBD Angels individually?
+After an investment, can entrepreneurs contact one of the TBD Angels individually?

 Where does deal flow come from?

-Potential investments will come multiple sources:
+Potential investments come multiple sources:

 • Close VCs in our networks

-Who can attend the pitches?
+Who attends the pitches?

 All TBD Angels members are welcome to attend pitches (all video-conference at the moment).
-The deal lead is the point person and will sync up with the entrepreneur on scheduling a ~45 minute pitch meeting and demo (if applicable) with Q&A. In this meeting, the deal lead is required to attend and any angels that would add value in evaluating the startup.
+The deal lead is the point person and will sync up with the entrepreneur on scheduling a ~45 minute pitch meeting and demo (if applicable) with Q&A. In this meeting, the deal lead is required to attend and any angels that are interested and/or would add value in evaluating the startup.

 We also record pitch sessions, to provide all members access to information critical for decision-making.